sdfgeoff/shockwave_slicer/README.md

 # Current State
+## 2024-04-20
+- Can slice arbitrary models in python, as far as I can tell there will not be any geometry errors so long as the manifold library is correct in how it behaves (which is appears to be for my two test modesl)
+- Quite slow due to issue #2

+Things I want to do:
+ - POC for 3D perimeter/toolpath generation as outlined in documents/anatomy_of_a_slicer.md

+## 2024-02-18
 - Demo made in blender geometry nodes to visualize proof of concept:
     - Seems to work OK.
     - Has issues with really thin layers as it tries to get the top surface exactly in line with the model.